-City of Portland

-Light Rail Station Area Planning

-Grant funds requested: \$644,000.00 Additional cash match: \$30,000.00

-Grant funds recommended: \$0

-Review light rail stations in Portland and select three station areas for more significant planning and community development work over 2 years; to increase entitlements, stimulate equitable community development, and increase housing and commercial opportunity.

-An initial Station Assessment Report would be prepared in the first stage of the project summarizing opportunities and challenges surrounding all of Portland's light rail stations outside of the Central City.
-In the second stage of the project station area plans would be prepared for three stations.
-Stations will be selected based on opportunity for denser mixed-use communities and equitable transit-oriented development, presence of communities of color where there is opportunity for the community to build capacity and accrue benefit, and opportunity to affirm fair housing goals.

-Key partners are TriMet and the Fair Housing Council of Oregon.
-The City of Portland would provide 2 FTE of staff, and TriMet has committed .5 FTE.
-Most of the resources would be used for consultant services.
-Some resources are allocated contracts of grants to community-based organizations.

-The project involves an assessment of the 31 light rail stations in Portland, excluding the Central City.
-Three stations will be selected to develop station area plans.
+\$644,000.00 Additional cash match: \$30,000.00 Grant funds recommended d: \$0 Project Summary: - ork over 2 years; to incr e station areas for more significant planning and ease entitlements, stimulate equitable community al opportunity. opportunities and challenge second stage of the project based on opportunity for de presence of communities of benefit, and opportunity to Key partners are TriMet and s surrounding all of Por station area plans would nser mixed-use commu color where there is op affirm fair housing goals the Fair Housing Counc tted .5 FTE.
+Most of the cil of Oregon.
+The City of Portland would provide 2 FTE of e resources would be used for consultant services.
+Some Project Location: stations will be selected to develop station area pla rail stations in Portland, excluding the Central City.
+Three ans.
 A map has been uploaded.
-There are currently about 12,000 dwellings within these station areas, with zoned capacity to accommodate 44,000 additional dwellings.
+There are currently with zoned capacity to accommodate 44,000 additional dwellings. e Plan provides a policy

-The Portland Comprehensive Plan provides a policy framework for station area development, identifying four types of stations: Center Stations, Employment Stations, Neighborhood Stations, and Destination Stations.
-Center stations correspond to the Town Centers and Neighborhood Centers identified in the Comprehensive Plan and are places that are intended to have a mix of high-density housing and full-service commercial district or "main street".
-Employment Stations are places where the surrounding land use is intended to be primarily employment-oriented.
-Neighborhood Stations are intended to be dense residential nodes, with some commercial uses (but not necessarily a full-service" main street").
-Destination stations correspond to major regional destinations, like the Portland International Airport or Washington Park.
-These policy typologies could help frame project goals.

-City of Tigard

-Tigard Missing Middle Code Audit and Financial Feasibility Analysis

-Amount of Grant Request: \$ 90,000.00 Proposed Match: \$ 10,000.00

-Recommended for Funding? \$ 0

-This project will assess the feasibility of missing middle housing under Tigard's newly adopted development code.
-This code is the leanest in the Metro area, allowing missing middle housing in most zones by right, with only clear and objective standards.
-The city seeks to understand with these changes if regulatory barriers have been adequately addressed and whether financial or other barriers exist.

-The City will acquire a consulting team of financial analysts, architects, and developers to perform a feasibility analysis of two types of missing middle development - cottage clusters and courtyard units.
-These tests will be performed on two typical sites - one of which has an owner seeking to develop a cottage cluster.
-The team will perform three tasks as part of this work:

-Task 1: Massing Study

-For each of the selected sites, the consultant team will develop a massing study for two missing middle typologies -cottage clusters and courtyard units - to demonstrate how the land can be efficiently developed to accommodate the maximum number of units with common areas and parking.
-This part of the assessment will rigorously test the new development code for its ability to allow missing middle development that makes sense for the development community.

-Task 2: Financial Feasibility

-Based on the results of the massing studies, the consultant team will then build a pro forma for each type on each type on each site, to include the costs of land acquisition, entitlement, design, and construction costs.
+City of Tigard Tigard Missing Middle Code Audit and Fi nancial Feasibility Analysis Amount of Grant Request: \$ 90,000.00 Proposed Match: \$ 10,000.00 Recommended for Funding? \$0 Project Summary: code.
+This code is the leanest with only clear and objective in the Metro area, allow standards.
+The city seek le housing under Tigard's newly adopted development wing missing middle housing in most zones by right, is to understand with these changes if regulatory er financial or other barriers exist. feasibility analysis of two typ es of missing middle dev d on two typical sites - o alysts, architects, and developers to perform a relopment - cottage clusters and courtyard units. ne of which has an owner seeking to develop a part of this work: typologies -cottage clusters a developed to accommodate to nd courtyard units - to c the maximum number o y test the new developn ill develop a massing study for two missing middle lemonstrate how the land can be efficiently f units with common areas and parking.
+This part of nent code for its ability to allow missing middle community.
+Task 2: Financial Feasibility Based on the results of the massing studies, the consultant team will then build a pro forma for each type on each type on each site, to include the costs of land acquisition, entitlement, design, and construction costs.
 The analysis will also factor in affordable housing subsidy typical in community land trusts.

-Task 3: Report Generation

-The consultants will produce a summary report on the results of the project, to inform any further work on the development code.
+Task 3: Report Generation The consultants will produce a summary report on the results of the project, to inform any further work on the development code.
 This report will be shared with Metro Council.
 After completion, the city will work with Milwaukie and Metro, using the results from the studies to build a developers' guide to missing middle housing.

-The location for this project is within the city limits of Tigard.
-The site selection process will include the entire city, but the criteria for site selection will give preferential weighting to lots proximate to transit and to sites within the city's two urban renewal districts - Downtown Tigard and the Tigard Triangle.
+Project Location: entire city, but the criteria fo r site selection will give Tigard.
+The site selection process will include the preferential weighting to lots proximate to transit and Downtown Tigard and the Tigard Triangle.